AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

      - Path to folder where origin and destination files are located
      - Name for the result file

+## Running the Public Transport calculations in Taito

 <a name='array-jobs'></a>**Here are the array job files that were used when calculating the Helsinki Region Travel Time/CO2 Matrices (2015)**:

   - [Walking](reititin_massaAjo_2015_allday_kavely.lsf)